SebastienWae/debugging-42/docs/dynamic-analyzers/valgrind.md

 # Valgrind

-Even though Valgrind is mostly used to find memory leaks, it can do a lot more.
-It is a made of multiple tools[^1] that can help you find various types of errors in your code.
+Even though [Valgrind](https://valgrind.org/) is mostly used to find memory leaks, it can do a lot more.
+It is a made of multiple tools that can help you find various types of errors in your code.

 It works by running your program on a synthetic CPU and dynamically re-compiling it.
 You do not need to change or re-compile your program to make it compatible, but it comes at the cost of slowing its execution by a factor or 5 to 100.

 ## macOS

 Valgrind is currently [only supporting macOS up to High Sierra](https://valgrind.org/docs/manual/dist.news.html) (10.12).
-Fortunately there is a fork that works with macOS Catalina (10.15).
+Thankfully there is a fork that works with macOS Catalina (10.15).

 https://github.com/LouisBrunner/valgrind-macos

-To install it, the easiest way is through Homebrew:
+The easiest way to install it is through Homebrew:

 ```shell
 $ brew tap LouisBrunner/valgrind